JeffersonLab/hallc_replay_polhe3/POLHE3_SCRIPTS/README.txt

-Detector calibration files and supporting notes.
+Detector calibration files and supporting notes for Pol-He3 run group.